dansomething/coc-java-debug/README.md

 *This being experimental, I can not make any guarantees about this plugin or example config working for your setup.*

+*Also, Java is [partially supported](https://github.com/puremourning/vimspector#java---partially-supported) in Vimspector.*

 ### Prerequisites

 Be sure to have the [coc-java](https://github.com/neoclide/coc-java#quick-start) extension installed.

+    :CocInstall coc-java

 ### Install